-- No drag bunting or slap hitting will be allowed in the games.
-A coach may teach these fundamentals but they will not be permitted during league play.
+- Drag bunting or slap hitting will be allowed in the games.

-- No extra bases allowed on an overthrow (changed for 2019 season)
+- No extra bases allowed on an overthrow.

-- If a player makes an attempt to avoid being hit by a pitched ball from a pitcher (not a coach) and is hit by the ball while in the batter’s box she is then awarded first base.
-If the batter does not try to avoid contact with the pitch then it would be either a ball or strike depending on the umpire’s call.
-Umpire discretion will be used.
+- If a player makes an attempt to avoid being hit by a pitched ball from a pitcher (not a coach) and is hit by the ball while in the batter’s box she may be awarded first base.
+The batter has the choice to either have the coach pitch the remainder of the count or take first base.

 - If a coach is required to pitch to their players for 4 continuous batters than the coach will remain as a pitcher for that inning.
 The pitcher that was replaced by the coach may return as a pitcher for the new inning or be substituted by another player.